georgian-io/genai-bootcamp/archive/2023_june/README.md

 - Install the package: `poetry install`
 - Add a dependency: `poetry add <python-lib>`
 - Where are dependencies specified? `pyproject.toml` include the high level requirements.
-The latests exact versions installed are in `poetry.lock`.
+The latest exact versions installed are in `poetry.lock`.

 ### Debugging
 - If for some reason `poetry install` fails to install a library try to `pip install <lib>` and then run `poetry install` again.
 This solves 95% of these errors.